Miss'd America

 Miss'd America is an annual drag pageant held in Atlantic City, New Jersey, United States.
 It was founded in the early 1990s as a spoof of the Miss America pageant.
 It ran through 2005, took a five-year hiatus, and resumed operation in 2010.
 Contestants compete in four categories: swimsuit, evening gown, interview and talent, with the winner receiving $5,000.
-Part of the proceeds from each edition of the pageant are donated to local LGBT charities and initiatives.
+Part of the proceeds from each edition of the pageant are donated to local LGBTQ charities and initiatives.
 The event is produced by Rich Helfant, directed by Mark Dahl, and hosted by Carson Kressley.
-The current reigning Miss'd America is Miss Elaine of Pennsylvania, who was crowned on September 24, 2022.
+The current reigning Miss'd America is Cherry Poppins, who was crowned on September 6, 2025.

 History and overview

 Early years: formation to hiatus

 John Schultz and Gary Hill founded Miss'd America as a themed party at their nightclub, Studio Six, in Atlantic City in the early 1990s.
 Sources conflict on the exact year the pageant began, with many placing the inaugural event in 1993 or 1994.
 Atlantic City Weekly, Gay City News and The New York Times report 1991 as the first year of the competition.
 Records from the United States Patent and Trademark Office list July 15, 1992, as the date of the first known use of the term "Miss'd America".
 Hill stated to the Courier-Post that he could not recall the start date with certainty, estimating that it was "[s]ometime during the early to mid '90s ...
 I dunno, I think maybe '91 or '92."

 Miss'd America took its name from a longstanding joke that drag performers always "missed" the chance to participate in Miss America and that most of that pageant's gay behind-the-scenes staff "missed" out on what happened on stage.
 Initially, the event was always held the day after Miss America "to offer the people who'd spent two weeks working day and night on the actual Miss America event a place to party, let down their hair and kick up their heels".
-Miss'd America was originally satirical in nature, with the first-ever winner awarded a paper Burger King crown and a bouquet of dead roses.
+Miss'd America was originally satirical in nature, with the first-ever winner, Alexia Love, awarded a paper Burger King crown and a bouquet of dead roses.
 The second edition of the pageant took the form of a fundraiser for the AIDS Alliance of South Jersey, which brought it to wider public notice.
 The competition began to grow in scope in 1996, when it introduced the evening gown category.
 Among the earliest crowned Miss'd America titleholders were Mortimer Spreng (1995), Chunky Marinara (1997) and Chlamydia Liverpool (2001).
 The pageant ran annually until 2005, when it took a five-year hiatus after the Miss America headquarters relocated to Las Vegas.
 Studio Six went out of business the same year.